ZincoSupp

 The use of constant and high dose of ZnO is known to have adverse conditions.
 Hereafter the 6 reasons why reducing its usage.

-Impurities in commercial zinc oxide are hazardous for animal and human health when product quality is not strictly controlled.
+Impurities in ZnO are hazardous for animal & human health especially when used at pharmacological level.

 Learn more: